apollosolutions/example-coprocessor-custom-directive/README.md

 ### Coprocessor Configuration

-In `router/router-config.yaml`, the coprocessor is configured with the Router to be called on the `router` `request` stage.
+In `router/router-config.yaml`, the coprocessor is configured with the Router to be called on the `SupergraphRequest` stage so that Router handles basic GraphQL validation.

 ### Coprocessor

+Implemented with JS to parse the schema and operations on every request and execute it against a mock schema.

+The `auth.js` file implements the authNZ directive logic as if it was on a real GraphQL server.
+See comments for more details.

+Send requests with the `x-user-role: ADMIN` header to test operations that require auth.